- Brandfolder: #1 Best DAM System of 2023

 Here’s how these features work:

-Convert and Resize: Change an asset’s file size or format on-the-fly; select the desired file type and adjust the resolution, then click download.
+Convert and Resize: Change an asset’s file size or format in seconds; select the desired file type and adjust the resolution, then click download.

 Custom and Preset Crop: Quickly crop assets for online publishing, templates, and other projects.
 We provide preset crops for social media sites like Twitter, Facebook, and LinkedIn, but you can create custom crops as you need.
 For example, teams that publish blog content on WordPress can create custom crops for hero images and in-line media before posting content.

 Brandfolder Advanced Video: Brandfolder doubles as a video asset management solution for teams that want to store videos and use media assets in projects.
 We automatically transcribe recordings so you can view dialogue and search videos by spoken words.
-You can also add watermarks to videos, and we have user-friendly tools to trim videos or make video snippets.
+You can also add watermarks to videos, and we have user-friendly tools to trim videos, make video snippets, and optimize videos for different mediums.

 Brandfolder CDN: Copy your asset’s unique CDN link and paste it anywhere you want to publish online.
 Then, any edits you make to assets in Brandfolder automatically reflect anywhere the asset lives on the web; this ensures that the right versions of your files are available online, improving brand management and consistency.
-You can track all active CDN links in Brandfolder to keep an eye on publishing and disable links as needed.
+You can see all active CDN links in Brandfolder to track publishing and disable links as needed.

 Customize Brandfolder & Adjust As You Go